xGR: Efficient Generative Recommendation Serving at Scale: Evaluation

 \subsection{Deployment on NVIDIA GPUs}

-To demonstrate the portability of xGR, we extend the evaluation to the GPU cluster equipped with 64 H800 GPUs.
+To demonstrate the portability of xGR, we extend the evaluation to the GPU cluster.
 While the architectural details of NVIDIA GPU differ from that of Ascend NPU, the fundamental challenges such as ``memory wall'' and KV cache management induced by large beam widths remain consistent.
 Figure \ref{fig:gpu} presents the P99 and average latency comparison across various model scales (0.6B, 1.7B, 4B) and beam widths ($B \in \{128, 256, 512\}$).
-Since xLLM lacks GPU support for PagedAttention, we compare xGR only with vLLM.
 The results on the GPU cluster mirror the trends observed on the Ascend NPU. xGR consistently achieves significantly lower latency and higher sustainable throughput.
-Notably, despite H800 GPU's high memory bandwidth and H2D bandwidth (employs PCIe Gen5), as well as large computational capacity, it still performs poorly on vLLM.
+Notably, despite H800 GPU's high memory bandwidth and H2D bandwidth (employs PCIe Gen5), as well as large computational capacity, it still performs poorly on vLLM and xLLM.
 This indicates that hardware enhancement alone is insufficient to effectively address the unique challenges of GR, requiring a comprehensive system redesign.